Twigonometry/Phishing-ML/phishingcorpus-dataset/README.md

 **IMPORTANT**: this file is not included in the git repository as it is quarantined by windows on download, it's available in my [fork](https://github.com/Twigonometry/MachineLearningPhishing) in case the original goes down.
 If you do grab the file on a Windows machine, you can add an exemption to Defender.
-Or you can download the file and put it into the
+Or you can download the file on an Ubuntu machine

 The "phishingcorpus" dataset from Fette et. al's paper 'Learning to Detect Phishing Emails' has been reproduced [here](https://github.com/diegoocampoh/MachineLearningPhishing/blob/master/code/resources/emails-phishing.mbox)